Starting a centre-based ECE service

 - the date on which the building is first lawfully occupied.

 It is the building owner's responsibility to provide and maintain an evacuation scheme that reflects the use and occupancy of the building.
-Since the obligation to maintain an evacuation scheme is an ongoing one, changes to the building may trigger a requirement for the building owner to notify the National Commander of the NZFS, and the building owner may need to review the evacuation procedures and apply to NZFS for approval of a new evacuation scheme.
-In addition, if you have questions before you make your application, you can call the NZFS Fire Information Unit on 0800 347 346 or email questions.
+Since the obligation to maintain an evacuation scheme is an ongoing one, changes to the building may trigger a requirement for the building owner to notify the National Commander of Fire and Emergency NZ, and the building owner may need to review the evacuation procedures and apply to Fire and Emergency NZ for approval of a new evacuation scheme.
+In addition, if you have questions before you make your application, you can call the Fire and Emergency NZ Fire Information Unit on 0800 347 346 or email questions.

-If your ECE service is in a building with other tenants, you need to be aware that the fire evacuation scheme approved by the New Zealand Fire Service applies to the whole building and all tenants, and is the responsibility of the building owner.
-It does not just apply to the ECE service.
+If your service is in a building with other tenants, you need to be aware that the fire evacuation scheme approved by the Fire and Emergency NZ applies to the whole building and all tenants, and is the responsibility of the building owner.
+It does not just apply to your service.

-In addition to having an approved fire evacuation scheme (to comply with licensing criterion HS4), you must demonstrate compliance with licensing criterion HS7, which requires a documented evacuation procedure specifically for the ECE premises that covers all emergency situations such as fire, earthquake, tsunami, flood, etc. This procedure has a broader scope than just fire evacuation and must be consistent with the overarching NZFS-approved fire evacuation scheme.
+In addition to having an approved fire evacuation scheme (to comply with licensing criterion HS4), you must demonstrate compliance with licensing criterion HS7, which requires a documented evacuation procedure specifically for the early learning premises that covers all emergency situations such as fire, earthquake, tsunami, flood, etc. This procedure has a broader scope than just fire evacuation and must be consistent with the overarching Fire and Emergency approved fire evacuation scheme.
 The evacuation procedure required for compliance with HS7 is the responsibility of the service provider.

 It may be more difficult to evacuate children from centres that are not at ground level in the event of a fire.
 Your fire evacuation scheme will need to identify ways to mitigate this.
 We recommend you read the Ministry's Guidance for ECE Services – Evacuation Plans for ECE Services in High Rise Buildings.

-It is imperative that applications for approval of fire evacuation schemes be made well in advance of the time of the proposed date of opening or changes at your centre.
+It is imperative that applications for approval of fire evacuation schemes be made well in advance of the time of the proposed date of opening or changes at your service.

 Please read the following section before completing your application for a fire evacuation scheme.

-- The Ministry of Education cannot provide a licence to open a centre until the fire evacuation scheme has full approval and is signed off by the New Zealand Fire Service.
+- The Ministry of Education cannot provide a licence to open a service until the fire evacuation scheme has full approval and is signed off by Fire and Emergency NZ.

-- Legislation provides for the New Zealand Fire Service having 20 working days from receipt in which to make a decision on your application.
+- Legislation provides for Fire and Emergency NZ having 20 working days from receipt in which to make a decision on your application.
 The decision made will be to ‘approve the application’, ‘not to approve the application’, or, if only minor changes are required, to ‘request further information’.

 - Should your application not meet the standards required or more information is needed, a notification will be sent to you, advising the area/s that need clarification or more information.

-- If only minor changes are required, the NZFS decision date will be extended by a further 10 working days for a final decision to be notified.
+- If only minor changes are required, the Fire and Emergency NZ decision date will be extended by a further 10 working days for a final decision to be notified.

 - If the application is ‘not approved’, you will have 20 working days to make the required changes and resubmit the application.
-When the NZFS receives the amended application it has a further period of 20 working days in which to make its decision
+When the Fire and Emergency NZ receives the amended application it has a further period of 20 working days in which to make its decision

 Under the Food Act 2014 (the Food Act) and Food Regulations 2015, if you provide food at your ECE centre or kōhanga reo, it must be safe and suitable.
 The Food Act applies to anyone who provides food as part of their business.
 It requires people to provide food that is safe and suitable to eat.

-Depending on what type of food you provide, you may need to register and operate under a Ministry for Primary Industries (MPI) National Programme level 2.
+Depending on what type of food you provide, you may need to register and operate under a Ministry for Primary Industries (MPI) National Programme level 2(external link).

 Working with a national programme is the way that lower-risk food businesses operate under the Food Act.
 There are 3 levels of national programmes, which are based on the food safety risk of the activities a business does.